Are you investing based on what’s happened in the markets over the long term or what’s happened recently?

 Most of us believe that we are investing based on our past experiences as well as long-term trends, but that’s not always the case.

-Studies show that we also strongly influenced by recent events.
+Studies show that we are also strongly influenced by recent events.
 We can easily and vividly remember what happened in the markets lately, and this leads us to believe that this information is the most important.

 Behavioral economists call this “recency bias”, the belief that what happened in the recent past will continue to happen in the future, and this bias is exacerbated in extreme market conditions.